DatL4g/Sekret/Secrets.md

 }
 ```

-It can be ued per-decryption then, like this:
+It can be used per-decryption then, like this:

 ```kotlin
 val neverDirectDecryption = Sekret.yourKeyName("YourCustomEncryptionKey", SekretConfig {